 21-22 March 2017 : Dublin City University, Ireland

 Prof. Jane Murphy, Dr Michele Board and Joanne Holmes presented at the Research Networking and Innovation Event on “Nutrition and Health in the Older Person”.

 Prof. Jan Wiener was an invited speaker, his presentation was “What can eye-tracking tell us about the cognitive mechanisms underlying successful navigation”.

 1 February 2017: Alzheimer’s Research UK (ARUK), Southampton

 Prof. Jan Wiener, Dr Michelle Heward, Dr Ben Hicks and Iram Bibi represented ADRC at the “Living with Dementia 2017” conference.

 29 November to 2 December : University Hospital Magdeburg, Germany

 Prof. Jan Wiener was an invited speaker at the German Centre for Neurodegenerative Diseases.
 Presentation entitled “Learning routes through real and virtual environments: the effect of (a)typical ageing.

-Prof. Jane Murphy, Dr Ramona Grzeschik and Christopher Hilton.
+Prof. Jan Wiener (speaker), Dr Ramona Grzeschik (poster) and Christopher Hilton (poster)